Mr Holt (RB) is supported by Mrs Harvey and Mrs Hawes (RY) is supported by Miss Brown.

 At St. Helen’s we are committed to developing the whole child through a broad and balanced curriculum.
 We ensure that we cover all areas of the Early Years Foundation Stage Curriculum.

 Click here to view the Reception Curriculum Map.

 Supporting Learning at Home

 We recognise the extremely important role that parents play in their child’s education.
 We want to work in partnership to help parents develop their skills supporting their child’s learning at home.
-If parents would like any support with developing home learning please see Miss Clarke or Mrs Hawes.
+If parents would like any support with developing home learning please see Miss Stack or Mrs Hawes.